Cover Story: The high price of development

 But the Part I crimes category does not include random celebratory gunfire, and people who live in Edgewood Court and the surrounding areas say shootings — often in the air, not necessarily aimed at people — are an ongoing issue that needs addressing.
 While 911 calls are an imperfect indicator, there have been at least 170 calls about shootings at Edgewood Court over the past three years, a quarter of all shooting calls in the Edgewood neighborhood over that same time period.
 But APD does not know exactly who's pulling the triggers, says Major Peek.

 "We can't say for certain whether those people shooting live there or not," he says.
 "I've received pictures sometimes, but they're not conclusive with any kind of legitimate evidence.
-Then the other thing you have to keep in mind is, in Georgia, everybody has the right to have a gun."
+Then the other thing you have to keep in mind.
+We can't say for certain whether those people shooting live there or not," he says.
+"I've received pictures sometimes, but they're not conclusive with any kind of legitimate evidence.
+Then the other thing you have to keep in mind [is], in Georgia, everybody has the right to have a gun."

 But, Peek says, "Doesn't mean they have the right to shoot it in the air."